wmnsk/go-gtp/README.md

 5. You will see the nodes exchanging Create Session and Modify Bearer on C-Plane, and ICMP Echo on U-Plane afterwards.

-_If you want to see fewer number of subscribers, please comment-out the `v2.Subscriber` definitions in `example/mme/main.go`._
+_If you want to see fewer subscribers, please comment-out the `v2.Subscriber` definitions in `example/mme/main.go`._

 ### Developing by your own

-Each version has `net.PacketConn`-like APIs and GTP-specific ones which is often version-specific.
+Each version has `net.PacketConn`-like APIs and GTP-specific ones, which are often version-specific.
 The basic idea behind the current implementation is;

 * `Dial` or `ListenAndServe` to create a connection(`Conn`) between nodes.
-* Register handlers to the `Conn` for specific messages with `AddHandler`, which allows users to handle the messages coming from the remote endpoint as flexible as possible, with less pain.
+* Register handlers to the `Conn` for specific messages with `AddHandler`, allowing users to handle the messages coming from the remote endpoint as flexible as possible, with less pain.
 * `CreateXXX` to create session or PDP context with arbitrary IEs given.
-Session/PDP context is structured and they also have some helpers like `AddTEID` to handle known TEID properly.
+Session/PDP context is structured, and they also have some helpers like `AddTEID` to handle known TEID properly.

-For the detailed usage of specific version, see README.md under each version's directory.
+For the detailed usage of a specific version, see README.md under each version's directory.

 | Version | Details                      |
 |---------|------------------------------|